HIZENDEV/Firechat/README.md

 ##2nd Step:

-* Write into the input bar something.
+* Write something into the input bar.
 * Press Enter.
 * Look at the JavaScript's power !
 * And go sleep....